 They said it was funny.
 It was.

 They caught a few typos.
+Oops.
 Well, that happens.

 Then they mentioned a few things that separate good writing from great writing.
 Stuff that, while small, makes a difference over the course of a novel.

-Yes, there were sniveling writer wannabes there, but there were serious writers, too.
+Yes, there were sniveling writer wannabes there, and evil troll types, but there were serious writers, too.
 It was pretty easy to tell which was which.

 I submitted more stories, and found myself enjoying the process.
 The book I was working on went into the group and became a much better story.
 Who knew?
 I didn’t see that coming.